djeada/Statistics-Notes/notes/time_series_analysis/stationarity.md

 By differencing the series, we convert a random walk into white noise, which is stationary.
 This technique is essential for models like ARIMA that require the data to be stationary before modeling.

----

 ## Dealing with Non-Stationary Time Series

 In real-world applications, many time series are non-stationary.
 To apply statistical models that require stationarity, we often use **transformations** such as:

-- **Differencing**: Removes trends and makes the series stationary.
+- Applying **differencing** helps remove trends and makes the series stationary.
-- **Logarithmic transformations**: Stabilizes variance.
+- Using **logarithmic transformations** can stabilize the variance in the series.
-- **Detrending**: Removes long-term trends to focus on short-term fluctuations.
+- The process of **detrending** removes long-term trends, allowing a focus on short-term fluctuations.

 ### Example of Differencing in Python